-This event is being held on the first day of Infant Mental Health Awareness Week (IMHAW) 2021.
-This year the theme is: including infants in children and young people’s mental health. #IMHAW21 #including infants
+This event was held on the first day of Infant Mental Health Awareness Week (IMHAW) 2021.
+This year the theme was: including infants in children and young people’s mental health. #IMHAW21 #including infants.

 There are two new resources available created by the Scottish Government

 The first is the Wellbeing for Wee Ones guide, as part of the Parent Club resources Wellbeing for wee ones | Parent Club.
 It has several helpful videos and has received excellent feedback.

 The second is the Early Intervention Framework NES – Early Intervention Framework – Home (nhs.scot), a searchable database of evidence-based mental health and wellbeing interventions for children (and young people).
 There is comprehensive information for each intervention, across six key dimensions of implementation.
 Guided questioning supports how best to select and implement interventions; and a self-assessment tool enables evaluation of unique local implementation contexts.
 So it helps services to decide which evidence based tool is right for them.

 In 2019, the Scottish Government made a commitment to develop perinatal and infant mental health services.
 A Programme Board was set up to do this and was asked to oversee the development of infant mental health services in line with the Programme for Government (2019-20):